 delights not me: no nor woman neither…” (Act II scene ii -Hamlet speaking to Rosencrantz and Guildenstern)

 Hamlet spends a great deal of time contemplating his future actions, even though his actions will depend on a veiled illusion whether it be supernatural or not (Samuel Taylor Coleridge dismisses Hamlet as a flawed man who simply thinks too much, however this is far too simplistic an assessment).
-Hamlet is a man of thought who is contemplating actions (i.e. he embodies the conflict between thought and action), but the difficulty in the play is that it incorporates a vision of classical heroism (i.e. a man of action) coupled with a Christian critique of that heroism (a man of thought).
-His inner dilemma leads to stasis and eventually nihilism -it becomes an ontological question: ‘to be or not to be.’
+Hamlet is a man of thought who is deeply contemplating his actions (i.e. he embodies the conflict between thought and action), but the difficulty in the play is that it incorporates a vision of classical heroism (i.e. a man of action) coupled with a Christian critique of that heroism (a man of thought).
+His inner dilemma leads to stasis and eventually nihilism –it becomes an ontological question: ‘to be or not to be.’
 Is it better to be and simply suffer at the hands of his enemies?
 Or else take up arms against a sea of troubles and surely die?
-But what is death if life merely continues on and on into a future world?
-Either way Hamlet will end up in heaven, purgatory, or hell.
-In contemplating the macabre, Hamlet notes that all men must die and disintegrate into mere “dust” -even the skull of Sir Yorick, the late court jester.
+But what is death if an afterlife merely continues on and on into the future ad infinitum?
+Either way Hamlet will end up in heaven, purgatory, or hell, and thus vengeance seems of little consquence.
+In contemplating the macabre, Hamlet notes that all men must die and disintegrate into mere “dust” –even the skull of Sir Yorick, the late court jester, has passed away and is now mostly forgotten.
 Despite being a man of “infinite jest” Yorick’s finitude is likened to the meaningless sophistic trappings of Osric, a current Danish courtier.
 All of life becomes tragic for Hamlet (he notes the beauty of something anatomical like a skull).
 Beauty is ugly and life is empty for Hamlet.

 Hamlet also explores the problem of suicide.
+The killing of oneself also seems to plague many others in Denmark.
 Does Ophelia commit suicide?
-In Act V scene i the two gravediggers debate the merits of a Christian burial for Ophelia.
-They decide that if she had intentionally ended her own life, then she does not deserve a Christian burial (the key question is whether she knowingly drowned herself -the possession of knowledge is a fluid problem throughout the play).
+In Act V scene i the two gravediggers debate the merits of a Christian burial for Ophelia precisely for this reason.
+They decide that if she had intentionally ended her own life, then she does not deserve a Christian burial (the key question is whether she knowingly drowned herself –even while the possession of knowledge is a fluid problem throughout the play).
 In contrast in the classical world, suicide was sometimes the honorable thing to do (i.e. the suicide of Ajax; see Sophocles’s Ajax).
 However in the modern Christian world, suicide is a sin.
-Since there is no honor in suicide Hamlet must find another way out of his problems.
+Honor is no longer the greatest virtue.
+And since there is no virtue in suicide, Hamlet must find another way out of his problems.
 The beginning of his “to be or not to be” soliloquy is a praise of the easiness and simplicity of the Pagan world.
 It begins with the idea of death in the ancient world, with echoes of Socrates and Cicero.
-The end of life in the ancient world meant the end of everything: ‘the end of heart-ache and the thousand natural shocks the Flesh is heir to’ -but things change in the modern world.
-Life truly begins after death and we perchance to dream in “the undiscovered country.”
+The end of life in the ancient world meant the end of everything: ‘the end of heart-ache and the thousand natural shocks the Flesh is heir to’ –but things changed in the modern world.
+According to popular mythology, life only truly begins after death –perchance to dream in “the undiscovered country.”
 The Christian notion of an afterlife is described as a ‘calamity’ by Hamlet.
 If life never truly ends, what is the point of the politics of revenge?

 “To be, or not to be, that is the question: